When we think about hiking in Europe, first what comes to our minds are the Alps.

 Even though there is an overview map we always recommend to buy paper hiking map of Poland & Slovak Tatra.

 Make sure you read all helpful articles.
 You find them grouped them into three categories, Basic, Routes & Maps and Advanced.

 The view on the Morskie Oko from Rysy peak © slavkob / Adobe Stock

 Rysy peak is one of the most popular High Tatras hiking trails.
 In fact, many hikers consider it one of the best mountain hikes in Europe.
 The mountain is split between two countries.
 It is the highest mountain in Poland (it reaches 2499m) and can be climbed from Poland or Slovakia.

 Rysy is a mountain massif which consists of 3 peaks, the highest of which reaches 2503m and belongs to Slovakia.

 Panorama from Rysy mountain is 360 degrees and on a sunny day, we get to admire almost 100 of Tatra peaks and 12 lakes.
 The climb is worth the effort.

-The trail in Slovakia is almost as long as Polish trail and there is a lot of height difference to hike.
+The trail in Slovakia is almost as long as the Polish trail and there is a lot of height difference to hike.
 It is necessary to be fit to climb Rysy.

-However, Slovak trail to Rysy mountain is technically easier and when the weather is nice, it can be hiked even by inexperienced hikers.
+However, the Slovak trail to Rysy mountain is technically easier and when the weather is nice, it can be hiked even by inexperienced hikers.